sumankumarsubudhi/Trending-Github-Repos-Flutter/README.md

+# Trending-Github-Repositories

+In this app, we are building a simple application that returns a List of Trending Github Repos by calling this API.
+The JSON parsing is done using dart:convert library in Flutter.

-# Trending-Github-Repos-Flutter
+# Screenshot
-This app returns the list of Trending repositories in Github filtered by Language and Duration